eProsima/DDS-Router/docs/rst/notes/notes.rst

 * Change the default value of :ref:`user_manual_user_interface_log_filter_argument` to ``DDSROUTER``.
 * Change the default value of :ref:`user_manual_user_interface_log_verbosity_argument` to ``error``.

+This release includes the following **CI improvements**:

+* Upgrade to Ubuntu Noble (24.04).
+* Remove Ubuntu Focal (20.04) from the CI.
+* Limit permissions and include missing certificates in security tests.
+* Add stress tests.
+* Reduce the list of flaky Docker tests.

 This release includes the following **Dependencies Update**: